hieunguyenarc03/IELTSTestApp/README.md

 ## Installation & Usage

+If no modification is intended to made, you can install the app directly from [*Releases*](https://github.com/hieunguyenarc03/IELTSTestApp/releases) on github.

 This is a standalone Windows application.
+If you modify the source code, you shall build the source again to generate program, at this point dotnet is required.
 Once built, you can run the `.exe` directly — no installation required.

+This Bash command builds and publishes a self-contained, single-file .NET application for Windows 64-bit

 ```bash
 dotnet publish -c Release -r win-x64 --self-contained true -p:PublishSingleFile=true
 ```

-> A proper installer package (.msi/.exe) and portable version will be provided in future releases.

 ---

 ## Future Vision